FabricMC/fabric-docs/develop/automatic-testing.md

 ## Unit Testing with Fabric Loader JUnit {#unit-testing-with-fabric-loader-junit}

-Due to the nature of Minecraft modding such as obfuscation, simply adding and using JUnit normally will not work.
+Due to the nature of Minecraft modding using runtime bytecode modification tools such as Mixin, simply adding and using JUnit normally will not work.
 That's why Fabric provides Fabric Loader JUnit, a JUnit plugin that enables unit testing in Minecraft.

 ### Setting up Fabric Loader JUnit {#setting-up-fabric-loader-junit}